 If you define three columns with

-first two columns will be 200px wide and the last one will take all the space
+first two columns will be 200px wide, and the last one will take up all the

-fr stands for fractional unit but Wes likes to call if free space which
+fr stands for fractional unit, but Wes likes to call it free space which

 helps with remembering the idea of the fr unit.